erwong25/pokemon-next/README.md

 Red or Gray pokeballs to indicate how many pokemon and in which slots are remaining -maps are not ordered right? i should change the key to a number to then track the order of the pokemon (but then i might have to rewrite a bunch of lines that reference the key of the playerRoster T^T)

+If opponentDamage = miss or fainted or no effect -> opponentDamge != number

+Need to fix vercel